West of England line: Construction

+The line was constructed in stages completed between 1854 and 1860, and eventually was wholly operated by the London and South Western Railway (L&SWR).
 There had been plans to construct a direct line from London to Exeter since the beginning of railways.
 Although the Great Western Railway (GWR) were the first to construct a line to Exeter in 1844, this went via Bristol.
-The L&SWR had agreed with the Southampton & Dorchester Railway that they would not construct any lines west of Salisbury or Dorchester, but changed their mind following the opening of the GWR route.
+The L&SWR had opened a line to on 1 March 1847, which ran via Southampton.
+They had agreed with the Southampton and Dorchester Railway that they would not construct any lines west of Salisbury or Dorchester, but changed their stance following the opening of the GWR route.
+The section from Basingstoke to Andover opened on 3 July 1854, followed by an extension to Salisbury on 1 May 1857.